-See reconciliation of non-GAAP measures to GAAP measures in the appendix
+See reconciliation of non-GAAP measures to GAAP measures in the appendix 1.

-See reconculation or non-DAP measures to Carty measures in trae appendix in Includes \$45 million of non-cash charges recorded in cost of goods sold & the international segment for the year ended December 31, 2016.
+2. Includes \$45 million of non-cash charges recorded in cost of goods sold & the international segment for the year ended December 31, 2016.
 Charges relate to a restructuring of our Australian business and market conditions in Iraq as well as an increase in reserves for excess and obsolete inventory in the U.S. and Canada as a result of the market outlook for certain products.
-Excluding these charges for the year ended December 31, 2016, gross profit, as reported would be \$513 million (16.9%) and adjusted gross profit would be \$588 million (18.7%).
+Excluding these charges for the year ended December 31, 2016, gross profit, as reported would be \$513 million (16.9%) and adjusted gross profit would be \$568 million (18.7%).

 Includes \$6 million of non-cash charges recorded in cost of goods sold & in the international segment for the year ended December 31, 2017.
-Charges are related to reducing our local presence in Iraq.
-Excluding these charges for the year ended December 31, 2017 gross profit, as reported would be \$588 million (16.1%) and adjusted gross profit would be \$683 million (18.7%).
+Charges are related to reducing our local presence in Irag.
+Excluding these charges for the year ended December 31, 2017.
+3. gross profit, as reported would be \$588 million (16.1%) and adjusted gross profit would be \$683 million (18.7%).